Getting Started with Fiddler Classic

 - Types of traffic, like decrypting HTTPS and authenticating with channel-binding tokens

-- Operating systems, like Windows 8 and Mac OSX
+- Operating systems, like Windows 8, Windows 10, Windows 11 and Mac OSX

 - Network configurations, like monitoring a remote machine, chaining to an upstream proxy, using Fiddler Classic as a Reverse Proxy, monitoring local traffic or monitoring dial-up and VPN connections